Harry says ‘people would be shocked’ by private evidence in security appeal

 The Duke of Sussex is appealing in court against the Government’s decision to end his police protection.

+Prince Harry suggested the decision to downgrade his personal protection was an attempt to prevent him and his wife Meghan Markle from quitting as working royals and moving abroad, according to a newspaper report.

-The Duke of Sussex has said his “worst fears” about the withdrawal of his police protection were confirmed by evidence heard in private during his legal battle against the Home Office.
+The report in The Telegraph, which Buckingham Palace sources have strongly denied, said the Duke of Sussex said his “worst fears” about the withdrawal of his police protection were confirmed by evidence heard in private during his legal battle against the Home Office.

 Harry is challenging the dismissal of his High Court claim against the Home Office over the decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) that he should receive a different degree of protection when in the UK.